spacetelescope/stis_cti/doc/qsg.rst

   (put your computer password)

+Alternatively, you may stage and retrieve files from the archive's ftp server.

 File options: check ``Calibrated`` (it will probably checked already by default)

 Click ``[Send retrieval request to ST-DADS]``

 Then wait for the dark frames to be delivered by the HST archive....
-After you receive an email from archive.stsci.edu that the request has completed successfully, run ``stis_cti`` again.
+After you receive an email from archive.stsci.edu that the request has completed successfully, put the darks in the ``darks/`` directory and run ``stis_cti`` again.
 This time it should run to completion.
 On a typical Mac laptop, it might take an hour to run.
 Make sure you are in the science directory still, and then:

 ::